Ichoran/functional-antipattern/RandomStateAntipattern.md

 `State` is a clumsy, unscalable mechanism for carrying state along with a computation, but it does royally well at actually enforcing that the state is carried along.
+(Note: it is less clumsy in Haskell, for instance; the inherent issues remain, but expressing solutions is less onorous.)

 In the case of random numbers, the problem is solved _autonomously_ by a mutable class that takes care of the state on its own.
 Not all state problems are like this.
 But many, including random number generation, are.
 This separability, the ability to delegate authority for the process to a class who knows (locally) how to do the right thing is a very powerful abstraction mechanism.
+Random numbers are one of the clearest examples, but counters and performance timers also tend to have this property, among others.

-The desire for referential transparency actually _breaks_ this abstraction mechanism by forcing you to care, repeatedly, about just how you are propagating your state around.
+Using `State` out of a desire for referential transparency actually _breaks_ this abstraction mechanism by forcing you to care, repeatedly, about just how you are propagating your state around.  `State` works a bit like a political state gone awry: you can't just take your kids outside to run and play and scream and otherwise mutate their environment;  you need to write an application for permission to run, and one for permission to play, and one for permission to scream, and one for permission to combine the permits for running and playing, and...even though they eventually send a babysitter over to take care of all of it, it's not worth all the paperwork.

-When your classes can do it for you, mutably, it's often a vastly simpler paradigm to use when you have lots of autonomous state.
-And random numbers are exactly this kind of case.

 Bottom line: using `State` for random number generation is (usually) an antipattern.
-The costs are high.
+The costs are high, especially if you have multiple random number streams (or other sources of multiple `State`).
 If you're going to deal with random numbers this way, make sure the costs are worth it.

+In contrast, a simple mutable approach is close to foolproof, with one
+proviso: you must maintain a mental distinction between methods that _generate_ numbers and those that _store_ numbers.
+In many cases, this is trivially easy.
+If it becomes difficult (e.g. if you use a myriad of caches and don't take care to split off and cache your random number stream), look for a different solution.